GSA/fpki-guides/_announcements/04_apple_common_removal.md

 - [Additional Resources](#additional-resources)

 ## How Does This Work?
 Today, Apple distributes hundreds of trusted root CA certificates, including COMMON, in the default operating system Trust Store for iOS, macOS, and tvOS.
-Apple's Trust Stores contains three categories of certificates:
+Apple's Trust Stores contain three categories of certificates:
  - **Trusted certificates** establish a chain of trust that verifies other certificates signed by the trusted roots—for example, to establish a secure connection to a web server.
  - **Always Ask** certificates are untrusted but not blocked.
 When one of these certificates is used, you'll be prompted to choose whether or not to trust it.
  - **Blocked** certificates are believed to be compromised and will never be trusted.